 LLCs commonly have two forms of management.
 With member-managed LLCs, the owners (or members) exercise control collectively over the company’s decisions.
 Alternatively, an LLC can opt for a manager-managed structure by appointing one or more of the members to manage the LLC or hiring an outside manager.
 In Arkansas, LLCs are member-managed by default, and most LLCs begin operations as member-managed enterprises.

 Create an operating agreement for your business.
 While not required by Arkansas law, this document lays out all pertinent details regarding how your LLC will be run.
-Operating agreements also further help to protect your personal assets by showing the court that you took time to draft this formal document for your business.
+Operating agreements also further help to protect your personal assets by showing the court that you took the time to draft this formal document for your business.
 They can even help attract investors and future business partners.

 Operating agreements help clarify things like: